dmstr/yii2-usuario-keycloak/README.md

 if you need to map attributes from within the token to "other" clientAttributes, this can be done via the `clientTokenAttributeMap` property.

 Example:
-The user id in the token is named `sub` but should be mapped to the `id` attribute
+The user id in the keycloak token is named `sub` but must be mapped to the `id` attribute

 ```php
 'bootstrap' => [